 There's one more theme:

-Doerr, Anthony.
-All the Light We Cannot See
+2. All the Light We Cannot See by Anthony Doerr

 When she was in France, my friend counted the steps between manhole covers in St. Malo to see if it was as described in All the Light We Cannot See.
 Upon hearing that, I was intrigued enough to pick up the book.
 When I did, I had a hard time putting down.
 In fact, this is one of my all-time favourite books, right up there with Cutting for Stone, Bel Canto and The Poisonwood Bible.